tylerharter/cs320/s20/lab1/connect.md

 Congrats, you've created your first virtual machine with Linux installed!
 This is no small feat, and being able to do so in the future in an invaluable career skill.

+Note: you can type "exit" or `CTRL-D` to exit the SSH connection and run commands on your own computer again.